 Hospitality isn’t about cloth napkins folded into flowers.
 It’s about making your guests feel welcome by extending grace and love.

-You can be just as hospitable offering ham sandwiches as you can a gourmet meal.
+You can be just as hospitable by offering ham sandwiches as you can a gourmet meal.

 Biblical hospitality is about extending a hand in friendship to another of God’s children